 Hope in struggle

 In the biblical book of Lamentations, a similar song appears.
-Israel has just experienced the destruction of the Temple and exile at the hands of the Babylonians.
+Israel has just experienced exile and the destruction of the Temple at the hands of the Babylonians.
 In song, they name their very real pain.

 I thought: My future is gone, as well as my hope from the Lord.